 Florida Gulf Coast

 Treasure Island is often reserved for lazy beach days, but part of an adventure is bragging rights, and saying you walked an entire island in an hour is right up there.
 A series of connecting paved boardwalks takes you by shops and restaurants and along the beach with largely unobstructed views of the water the whole way.
-Take the newly revamped mile-long Treasure Island Beach Trail with turtle-friendly LED lights for walking at night.
+Take the two-mile-long Treasure Island Beach Trail with turtle-friendly LED lights for walking at night.

 Where to Stay Treasure Island Beach Resort